phoenixframework/phoenix/guides/deployment/heroku.md

 $ heroku run "POOL_SIZE=2 mix hello.task"
 ```

-So that, Ecto does not attempt to open more than the available connections.
+So that Ecto does not attempt to open more than the available connections.

 We still have to create the `SECRET_KEY_BASE` config based on a random string.
 First, use `mix phx.gen.secret` to get a new secret: